tejas7535/storybookM3/CONTRIBUTING.md

 ![Git Flow](https://devblogs.microsoft.com/devops/wp-content/uploads/sites/6/2018/04/branchstrategy-releaseflow.png)

+## Hotfixes

+For further information about how to handle hotfixes please refer to our [confluence space](https://confluence.schaeffler.com/pages/viewpage.action?pageId=62623272#Hotfix&Bugfix-Hotfixes)

 ## Commit Message Guidelines

 For commit messages [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) need to be used.
 This ensures our automatic release process is working flawlessly.
 During a release convential commits are used in order to generate a changelog including all performed changes and fixes.